ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

 **All Possible Variants**

 Point 1 mentions that the examples should cover *all possible variations*.
-Let’s look at an example to make it more clear what is meant by *all possible variants* of each argument independently.
+Let's look at an example to make it more clear what is meant by *all possible variants* of each argument independently.

-Let’s take an imaginary function with the following argument spec:
+Let's take an imaginary function with the following argument spec:

 .. code-block:: python